How to beat rising inflation

 With streaming services becoming ever more expensive — and numerous — it's a good idea to look at what you've signed up to and see if you can cut back.

-A handy tip to remember is that there are no sign-up fees to any of the streaming services in Ireland.
-So if you don't think you'll be watching anything for a while, just cancel your subscription and save some money.
+A handy tip to remember is that there are no sign-up fees for any of the streaming services in Ireland.
+So if you don't think you'll be watching anything for a while, just pause your subscription and save some money.
 You can then resubscribe a few weeks or months later when a new show piques your interest.
-With most of the providers, your account data and viewing history will remain intact for at least a year.
+With most of the providers, your account data and viewing history will remain intact for at least a year, if not longer.

 On some sites, if you visit and then leave without making a purchase, especially if you went so far as to put something into your shopping cart, you'll receive a follow-up email a few days later with a discount code to encourage you to complete your purchase.